Finish Organization Setup

 • Salary period start day: the day used for salary-period reporting presets

-Only verified payments count as revenue in TatTool.
 Recorded payments are saved, but they stay out of revenue insights until they are verified.
+Many studios auto-verify online Stripe payments and manually verify offline payments.

-3. Activate Extensions
+3. Activate Needed Extensions

 Go to Extensions in the left navigation.

-Install only the tools your organization needs:
+Install only the tools your organization needs now:

 • Stripe Payments for online payment links, deposits, and card payments